March 30 - May 20, 2000

 new and recycled), their site-specific installations dislodge conventional

 notions of architecture as mere "shelter" or "background."
-Highlighting the
+Highlighting

 senses of texture, proprioception and kinæsthesis, as well as subtle visual